rozek/lava-lamp-replacement/README.md

   </tr>
 </table>

-Save this model in (binary) STL form and load it into a 3D printer program of your choice (the author prints with a Flashforge Finder and therefore uses [FlashPrint](https://www.flashforge.com/download-center)) where you "slice" it and finally send the result to a 3D printer.
+Save this model in (binary) STL form (or download the [prebuilt STL](https://github.com/rozek/lava-lamp-replacement/blob/main/Lava-Lamp-Lid.stl) file from this repository) and load it into a 3D printer program of your choice (the author prints with a Flashforge Finder and therefore uses [FlashPrint](https://www.flashforge.com/download-center)) where you "slice" it and finally send the result to a 3D printer.

 <table>
   <tr>